openvinotoolkit/openvino_notebooks/notebooks/llava-multimodal-chatbot/README.md

 - Prepare OpenVINO-based inference pipeline
 - Run OpenVINO model

-### Installation instructions
-This is a self-contained example that relies solely on its own code.</br>
-We recommend running the notebook in a virtual environment.
-You only need a Jupyter server to start.
-For details, please refer to [Installation Guide](../../README.md).

 ## Video-LLaVA
 ### Notebook contents
 The tutorial consists from following steps: